 The length of time to complete this qualification will depend on the location, study mode and selected units.

-Occupations relevant to this qualification in industry sectors include:
+Occupations relevant to this qualification in industry sectors such as Tourism include:

 Credit transfers & pathways

 RPL is the acknowledgement of a person's skills and knowledge acquired through previous training, work or life experience, which may be used to grant status or credit in a subject regardless of how and where they were attained, including overseas.

 This can include skills from: